MichaelWehar/FourCornersProblem/README.md

 # Boolean Matrix Rectangle Problem
 **Problem Statement**

+Input: A Boolean matrix M.

-Find a rectangle whose four corners are 1's in a given Boolean matrix.
+Goal: Find a rectangle within M whose four corners are 1's.

 *Note: This is sometimes referred to as a four corners problem.*